benalperim/Web_Sukit/Project1-Skeleton/README.md

         tcpUserSocket(.cpp/.h)
             - This file was one of the provided files that contains methods to spawn a socket for the client.
 Has methods to open and close the given socket, along with methods to send and recieve strings on the given socket. userObject(.h)
             - This is an object file that creates and object name userObject, that contains the contents of the users.txt file.
-Each object holds the username, password, level of permission, and if they are banned or not. utils(.h)
+Each object holds the username, password, their socket ,level of permission, and if they are banned or not. utils(.h)
             - This file was one of the provided files that contains a singular method to be able to round up to the nearest multiple of a number.